 It takes an inquisitive personality to be able to analyze a complex problem and understand why an issue exists.
 Olaide Quadry is that type of personality.
 He’s a highly curious engineer who realizes Cummins customers are depending on him to help resolve their service problems happening in real time.

 And now for your All Access Pass:

 Olaide, a 2011 Industrial Engineering graduate from the University of Houston, is a Standard Repair Time (SRT) Service Engineer who supervises a team that develops and enhances Cummins diagnostic engineering software every day.
-It’s an innovative technology that guides customer through the troubleshooting action steps to increase quality of repair.
+It’s an innovative technology that guides the customer through the troubleshooting action steps to increase the quality of repair.
 The goal is to help customers implement solutions faster while avoiding scenarios that slow down the process.

-“It’s important to our overall business and customers that we don’t waste anyone’s time” says Olaide.
+“It’s important to our overall business and customers that we don’t waste anyone’s time,” says Olaide.
 “It’s our job to make sure our customer doesn’t go through unneeded repair or diagnostic steps”.

 Olaide starts his morning by collaborating with the SRT team on customer inquiries awaiting resolution.
-A customer could submit a request for support at any time of the day and depends on Cummins expert assessment to resolve, so it’s a time sensitive challenge the entire team thrives on.
+A customer could submit a request for support at any time of the day and depends on Cummins expert assessment to resolve, so it’s a time-sensitive challenge the entire team thrives on.

 “We realize our job is to help both our external and internal customers to interact efficiently.
 That might mean new ways for the customer to interface with Cummins technology, talk to our experts or quickly receive the guidance via computer or smartphone.
 They’re in need from the moment we start talking with them about fixing the issue.
 We’ve got to be our best from the moment the phone rings or the email comes across.”